How employee absence can be measured

 Lost time rate

-For example, let’s say an employee can work a possible maximum of 150 hours in a month (7.5 hours a day x 5 days x 4 weeks (37.5 x 4).
-Then, the employee is absent for three days in a month, amounting to 22.5 hours lost.
+For example, let’s say an employee can work a possible maximum of 150 hours in a month (7.5 hours a day x 5 days x 4 weeks (37.5 x 4)).
+If the employee is absent for three days in that month, the total absence is 22.5 hours, representing the time lost due to absence during that certain time period.

 After using any of these methods to measure employee absence, you could then calculate the average rate for all employees to get a company average rate of absence.